koma75/crowdutil/README.md

           will use to connect by the -D switch.
     * value for each key is the application setting hash object according to [atlassian-crowd npm](https://www.npmjs.org/package/atlassian-crowd)
+        * the application name must match one of the application names you have setup in the "CROWD setup" section.
 * "defaultDirectory" key has a string specifying the default directory to use.
 If this is specified and no -D option is provided, the directory with the same name as defaultDirectory will be used.